vakila/automerge.github.io/docs/tutorial/make-a-change.md

 ---
 # Make a Change

+seq always increases by 1 for each change produced by a particular actor, whereas startOp behaves like a Lamport clock (the value should be one greater than the greatest operation ID seen from any actor).

 ## Gotcha

 The following will not work, for example, as you're passing the same beforeDoc into applyChanges more than once (the second time you do that will throw an exception):